lokidoki102/tp/docs/DeveloperGuide.md

 #### B.6.2 Implementation
 - To enhance the system's flexibility while maintaining data integrity, one potential improvement could involve updating our validation strategy,which is to introduce a validation mechanism that recognizes and accommodates both local (8-digit) and international `phone` number formats.
 This could involve specifying a more complex regex pattern or implementing a logic that checks for a country code prefix to distinguish between local and international numbers.

+[//]: # (@@author redcolorbicycle)
+### B.7 Edit House Command

+#### B.7.1 Motivation
+- In the current implementation, the `editHouse` command was not implemented as it could be broken down into `deleteHouse` and `addHouse` and was not seen as necessary.
+- However, to increase user convenience, `editHouse` can be implemented in future versions.

+#### B.7.2 Implementation
+- Similar to the current `addHouse` and `deleteHouse` commands, `editHouse` would require seller and the exact house details.
+The logic would be fundamentally the same.

+### B.8 Switch all index based commands to name based commands

+#### B.8.1 Motivation
+- In the current implementation, some commands like `editSeller` or `view` are index based while others are name based.
+- However, to standardise all commands for user's convenience, index based commands can be refactor to name based.

+#### B.8.2 Implementation
+- Similar to the current `addHouse` command which uses name based.